Chingu-Solo/solo-koala-54/README.md

 - User collection

 ## Design considerations
-As a reimplementation of the wonderfully built [Google Fonts](https://fonts.google.com/) website I wanted to expand on their minimalist feel of thin lines and simplicity, that lends itself so well to a fonts UI, with a bit more playfulness.
+As a reimplementation of the wonderfully built [Google Fonts](https://fonts.google.com/) website I wanted to expand on their minimalist feel of thin lines and simplicity, that lends itself so well to a fonts UI with a bit more playfulness.

 I design the logo to feel like alternating typewriter keys and press printed letters and the thin lines decorating the font cards as wires to give a sense they're held in place.
 The tool bar compacts down well in being grouped by search, text control, display control, reset.